emapeire/swc-router/README.md

 # Create a React + SWC Router from scratch

-- Create a way to do a MPAs
+- You can create a way to do a MPAs
-- Create a way to do a SPAs
+- Also a way to do a SPAs
 - You can navigate between pages with the back button
-- Create a Link component to do it declaratively
+- You can use a Link component to do it declaratively
-- Create a Router component to do it declaratively
+- Also a Router component to do it declaratively
-- Support route by default (404)
+- Supported route by default (404)
-- Support routes with params
+- Supported routes with params
 - `<Router />` component to do it declratively
 - Lazy Loading of routes
-- Testing
+- Testing with Vite
-- Publish package to NPM
+- Published and updated package to NPM (with regularity)